ReactiveCocoa/ReactiveCocoa/README.md

 ### Signals and Signal Producers (“hot” and “cold” observables)

-One of the most confusing aspects of aspects of Rx is that of [“hot”, “cold”, and “warm” observables](http://www.introtorx.com/content/v1.0.10621.0/14_HotAndColdObservables.html) (event streams).
+One of the most confusing aspects of Rx is that of [“hot”, “cold”, and “warm” observables](http://www.introtorx.com/content/v1.0.10621.0/14_HotAndColdObservables.html) (event streams).

 In short, given just a method or function declaration like this, in C#: